 Performance of Hong Kong Exports of Houseware Products

-Department stores, retail chains and mass merchants remain the dominant retail channels for houseware products in mature markets like the US, EU and Japan. but increasingly, consumers also look for niche products online.
+Department stores, retail chains and mass merchants remain the dominant retail channels for houseware products in mature markets like the US, EU and Japan. but increasingly, consumers also go online for houseware goods, especially those small home and kitchen appliances.
 Hong Kong manufacturers usually deal directly with overseas retailers or through their buying offices or agents in Hong Kong.
 Some Hong Kong companies also enter into licensing agreements for production with overseas brand holders.
 This is especially common for kitchenware and cookware.
 In markets with smaller order sizes, trading firms often act as an intermediary.
 A few well-established manufacturers have their own overseas offices which are responsible for marketing and other liaison activities.

 Many manufacturers attend international trade fairs to increase their exposure in overseas markets.
 Below is the schedule of some major trade fairs: